-Clerks of the appeals boards should also remind applicants that Under RTC section 408, Assessors are expected to comply with an applicant's reasonable request for information relevant to a determination of value.
+Under RTC section 408, Assessors are expected to comply with an applicant's reasonable request for information.
 If an Assessor fails to provide requested information to the taxpayer under RTC section 408 and introduces any of that information at a hearing, the taxpayer may request and will be granted a continuance for a reasonable time pursuant to RTC section 408(f)(3).
 RTC section 408 applies regardless of whether or not an appeal has been filed.
 The continuance shall extend the two-year period specified in subdivision (c) of Section 1604 for a period of time equal to the period of continuance.